Employer Responsibilities: International Business Travel

 Before a work trip takes place, organisations are legally required to conduct a business travel risk assessment.
 This should involve researching and evaluating the risks associated with travelling for work, as well as the specific risks involved with the employee’s destination.
 As part of this risk assessment, employers are also required to have a plan in place to protect their employees should any of these identified risks occur.

-Additionally, under UK common law, employers have a duty to take reasonable care for their employees.
+Additionally, under UK common law, employers have a duty to take reasonable care of their employees.
 Within the context of travel, this means that employers have a legal obligation to implement all reasonably practical steps to reduce the risks involved with employees travelling for business, no matter where they are.

-In reference to employers’ duty of care, IOSH commented “this duty of care continues to exist when their employees are sent to work in other jurisdictions, either on a short-term basis or as part of a longer-term arrangement” and may also cover “a worker’s travel arrangements to or from work on a day-to-day basis while working abroad” as well as “the employee’s safety while in transit”.
+In reference to employers’ duty of care, IOSH commented “This duty of care continues to exist when their employees are sent to work in other jurisdictions, either on a short-term basis or as part of a longer-term arrangement” and may also cover “a worker’s travel arrangements to or from work on a day-to-day basis while working abroad” as well as “the employee’s safety while in transit”.

 In order to ensure your business is fulfilling its duty of care, it is recommended to devise a duty of care plan alongside conducting your risk assessment, as this can help to highlight areas that may have been missed.
 The duty of care policy should consider risks such as: